Record Books

 Project Exhibit Rules/Requirements

-1. A member may exhibit in only one skill area/discipline of the shooting sports project.
-Therefore, youth enrolled in multiple shooting sports disciplines should choose only one skill area for their project.
-The display board’s topic should stay in close relationship with the discipline chosen.
+Therefore, youth enrolled in multiple disciplines should choose only one skill area to complete a display board/stand a-alone item and record book in.
+The display boards topics should stay in close relationship with the discipline chosen.
 Please do not use topics outside the scope of your 4-H project.
-(Example: A .22 Rifle project should not use the topic of different types of military machine guns.)
+(Example: .22 Rifle Project - should not use the topic of different types of military guns.)

 3. Your project may be a display board or a stand-alone display.
 The standardized display board size of 4’ wide x 3’ tall is required.
 No additional items may be included on or in front of display board.
 No display boards or decorative items are allowed in the stand-alone classes.